 It seems like Google is slapping down every marketing technique professionals like me have been using for years, all in the space of a few months.
-Press releases, says Google, aren’t appropriate tools for getting backlinks and using keywords.
+Press releases as part of your marketing strategy, says Google, aren’t appropriate tools for getting backlinks and using keywords.

 But does that make them not worth using?

 Not at all, and here’s why.

 1. Constant Mention of Your Brand Helps You

 When you’ve consistently got things happening at your company and put out press releases as part of your marketing strategy about your news and accomplishments, people take notice.
 Don’t be afraid to toot your own horn; that’s what marketing and PR are all about.

 If someone searches for your company name and sees several press release links in the results, they’ll get the impression that things are moving and shaking over at your company.
 And that’s an image you want to portray: success and activity.

 You’ve tried social media.
 You’ve written blog posts.
 You’re generating a modest amount of traffic back to your company’s website, but you want more.

 They’re great for creating backlinks to your site, boosting SEO (though there is debate on that), and generally creating interest in your company.